SGPS Course Listings

 PSYCHOLOGICAL ASSESSMENT

 3.00 credits.
 This course is intended to provide students with an understanding of assessment techniques and materials used by counseling professionals.
 In this course, we will examine the role of assessment in clinical diagnosis, evaluation, and treatment monitoring.
-Students will become familiar with specific assessment techniques and measurement tools and gain an understanding of the reliability, validity, strengths, and limitations of assessment practices.
-Spring semester.
+Students will become familiar with specific assessment techniques and measurement tools and gain an understanding of how these assessments are administered, interpreted, and applied in clinical practice.
+Summer semester.

 Credit Type: Letter Graded